Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Introduction

-\item \textbf{Score matching within SNR subintervals:} As each phase is trained within a subinterval, the training objective undergoes a transformation.
-To ensure theoretical rigor, we derive the training objective for the fake score estimator within each subinterval. \end{itemize} As illustrated in Fig.~\ref{fig:Schematic_diagram}c, \ourmodel offers several advantages: \textbf{First}, by partitioning SNR into subintervals, the model learns complex data distributions incrementally, improving training stability and generative performance. \textbf{Second}, each phase involves only a single gradient-recorded sampling step, avoiding additional computational and memory overhead. \textbf{Third}, notably, \ourmodel naturally produces a few-step MoE generative model, regardless of whether the teacher model adopts an MoE architecture. \textbf{Last}, as shown in Fig.~\ref{fig:Schematic_diagram}d, \ourmodel can be combined with \sgts, enabling 4-step inference across 2 phases while simplifying the complexity of both training and inference.
+As illustrated in Fig.~\ref{fig:Schematic_diagram}c, \ourmodel offers several advantages: \textbf{First}, by partitioning SNR into subintervals, the model learns complex data distributions incrementally, improving training stability and generative performance while avoiding degeneration into a one-step generator. \textbf{Second}, each phase involves only a single gradient-recorded sampling step, avoiding additional computational and memory overhead. \textbf{Third}, notably, \ourmodel inherently produces a few-step MoE generative model, irrespective of whether the teacher model employs an MoE architecture. \textbf{Last}, as shown in Fig.~\ref{fig:Schematic_diagram}d, \ourmodel can be combined with \sgts, enabling the training of a 4-step generator within 2 phases, simplifying the overall framework complexity.
 We validate \ourmodel by distilling SOTA image and video generation models, including Qwen-Image \citep{wu2025qwenimagetechnicalreport} with 20B parameters and Wan2.1/Wan2.2 \citep{wan2025} with 14/28B parameters.
-Experimental results demonstrate that \ourmodel better preserves output diversity compared to standard DMD while maintaining the base models’ key capabilities, such as faithful text rendering in Qwen-Image and realistic dynamic motion in Wan2.2.
+Results demonstrate that \ourmodel enhances motion dynamics, improves visual fidelity in video generation, and increases output diversity in image generation.

 Our contributions are summarized as follows:

 \begin{itemize}